Can I use a single CloudFront web distribution to serve content from multiple origins using multiple behaviors?

 Resolution

-Yes, you can configure a single CloudFront web distribution to serve different types of requests from multiple origins.
-For example, if you are building a website that serves static content from an Amazon Simple Storage Service (Amazon S3) bucket and dynamic content from a load balancer, you can serve both types of content from a CloudFront web distribution.
+You can configure a single CloudFront web distribution to serve different types of requests from multiple origins.
+For example, your website might serve static content from an Amazon Simple Storage Service (Amazon S3) bucket and dynamic content from a load balancer.
+You can serve both types of content from a CloudFront web distribution.

 Follow these steps to configure a CloudFront web distribution to serve static content from an S3 bucket and dynamic content from a load balancer: